nesi/research-developer-cloud/docs/support/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 The instance starts on a compute node in the cloud.

+!!! info
     If you require an external connection to this instance then a floating IP is required.
 The article

     Assign Floating IP to an Instance via the Dashboard will detail the requirements to complete this.